loganbwu/PhD/documents/HREA Project Description.md

 ### Plans for return of results of research to participants

-Results will not be returned to participants.
+Results will not be returned to participants due to the scale and no clinical benefit to individuals post-infection.

 ### Plans for dissemination and publication